emqx/emqx-dashboard5/public/static/config.md

 #### Array Elements

-Arrays in EMQ X config have two different representations
+Arrays in EMQX config have two different representations

 * list, such as: `[1, 2, 3]`
 * indexed-map, such as: `{"1"=1, "2"=2, "3"=3}`